Bernard (TV series)

-Bernard, known as Backkom in South Korea and Berni in Spain, is a Korean-Spanish-French animated television series produced by RG Animation Studios, with the investment of the French broadcaster M6.
+Bernard, known as Backkom in South Korea and Berni in Spain, is an animated television series produced by BRB Internacional, EBS Productions, RG Animation Studios, Screen21, Synergy Media (season 2) and SK Broadband (season 3), with the investment of the French broadcaster M6.
 The animation style is of a combination of computer-generated and cel animation.
 The stories are written by the creative studio Screen21, the directors are José Luis Ucha Enríquez and Claudio Biern Lliviria.
 The music was written by Oscar Maceda Rodríguez.
 Bernard also was a part of Cartoon Network's Sunday Pants.

-In South Korea, season 1 aired on EBS TV in January-December 2006 and consists of 52 episodes.
-Season 2 aired in May-December 2007, and it also consists of 52 episodes.
-Season 3 aired in November 21, 2008, and it also consists of 52 episodes of sports.
+In South Korea, the first season aired on EBS TV from January 2006 to December 2007, the second season aired from May 2008 to December 2009, while the third season premiered on 21 November 2009 and consisted of sports-related episodes.

 Plot

-The show centers on a curious polar bear named Bernard, whose bumbling slapstick antics and clumsiness typically result in Bernard being knocked unconscious or being severely injured near the end of an episode.
-Bernard almost doesn't speak, but he does communicate through guttural sounds.
-Bernard's friends include Lloyd and Eva the penguins, Zack the lizard, and Goliath the chihuahua.
+The show focuses on a curious polar bear named Bernard, whose bumbling slapstick antics and clumsiness typically result in him being knocked unconscious or injured near the end of an episode.
+Bernard does not speak, but sometimes communicates through guttural sounds.
+He is joined with Lloyd and Eva the penguins, Zack the lizard, as well as Goliath the chihuahua.